Looking for the meaning or definition of the word study? That's all it means.

 "he knocked lightly on the closed door of the study"

-discipline, subject, subject area, subject field, field, field of study, study, bailiwick(noun)a branch of knowledge
+discipline, subject, subject area, subject field, field, field of study, study, bailiwick(noun)

 "in what discipline is his doctorate?"; "teachers should be well trained in their subject"; "anthropology is the study of human beings"